 Chromecast support is now available in v5.4.3!
 In Gallery View, select More Actions and Show in Chromecast.
 IP Cam Viewer will send instructions to play (via it’s web server) to a Chromecast device using a free app called IPC Cast Proxy.
 I published this app solely to support Chromecast integration (it does nothing else).
 The reason is that direct integration requires lots of libraries which I’d rather not burden IP Cam Viewer for performance, stability, size and portability reasons.
 Remember that IPC runs on pretty much all devices from Android 1.6+ and many third party Android platforms like Barnes & Nobel, Amazon, Blackberry, Microsoft, Intel, etc…

-Backing up a bit, if you really want to see the display on a TV, you can do it today with a $50 Android HDMI dongle like the MK908 or a sub $50 Walmart tablet.
-It runs all android apps directly (no casting, mirroring, etc).
-Also, version 5.3.7+ has Amazon Fire TV support (runs app directly).
-Finally, future chromecast will have mirroring (should have come with it from beginning IMHO) so the proxy is no longer needed (argh).
+Backing up a bit, if you really want to see the display on a TV, you can do it today with a $39 Amazon Fire TV Stick, or $50 Android HDMI dongle like the MK908, or a sub $50 Walmart tablet.
+They all run full Android apps!
+Chromecast doesn’t run android apps and require apps or android device to send it video using up bandwidth (why when you can run full android?)
+Future chromecast will have mirroring (should have come with it from beginning IMHO) so the proxy is no longer needed then (argh).

 In summary, the embedded http server is here and will be built out over the coming releases.